 • Drawstrings so that you can adjust the hood keeping your head and neck warm

-• Baffles around neck for keeping the heat in
+• Baffles around the neck to keep the heat in

 • Inside pocket for keeping small items close by